-Students considering Seattle University are encouraged to use either the Pell Grant application form or the CSS Financial Aid Form to apply.
+Students considering Seattle University are encouraged to apply using either the Pell Grant application form or the CSS Financial Aid Form.
 In approximately six weeks, the federal government will return to the student a Student Aid Report (SAR).
-Regardless of the reported eligibility, it is necessary for the student to forward all three copies of the SAR to the Seattle University Financial Aid Office, which will determine the Pell Grant amount, all of which is nonrepayable.
-Up to \$1,900 per year may be available.
-Students currently enrolled at Seattle University and receiving financial aid are required to file an application for a Pell Grant and submit the Student Aid Reports.
+Regardless of the reported eligibility, it is necessary for the student to forward all three copies of the SAR to the Seattle University Financial Aid Office.
+The Financial Aid Office uses the SAR to determine the amount of the Pell Grant award.
+Pell Grants do not have to be paid back.
+Up to \$2,100 per year may be available to eligible students.
+Students currently enrolled at Seattle University and receiving financial aid are required to file an application for a Pell Grant and submit the Student Aid Report.
 Students with baccalaureate degrees are not eligible to receive Pell Grant funds.